tk-o/personal-site/content/blog/making-things-happen/index.md

 Everyone has their goals.
 You have them too, and it's a good thing!

-Although, **many of these goals are stuck in your head**, aren't they?
+Although, **many of these goals are only in your head**, aren't they?
 It may not be true for you, but **that was my case for a very long time**.

 <Img src="./thien-phu-pham-6hzvSb7_76E-unsplash.jpg" alt="A cat sleeping in a comfortable position" />